- The maximum lifetime RESP contribution limit is $50,000.

-There is no limit to how much you can contribute annually, however, the government’s CESG program will only match your first $2,500 in contributions annually.
+There is no limit to how much you can contribute annually; however, the government’s CESG program will only match your first $2,500 contributions annually.

 Based on a 20% matching rate, you can get up to $500 per year in grant money.
 In total, Ottawa pays up to $7,200 in lifetime CESG grants per child.

-Assuming you contribute the maximum $2,500 eligible for matching CESG money every year, you will have collected the maximum government grant of $7,200 by the time your child turns 15 years of age.
+Assuming you contribute the maximum $2,500 eligible for matching CESG money every year, you will have collected the full government grant of $7,200 by the time your child turns 15.

 This works out as follows: